1957 Pescara Grand Prix: Practice and qualifying

 There were no official Practice sessions.
 However, due to the circuit being a road course, many drivers drove observation laps in road cars two days before the race.
 Qualifying consisted of two sessions which were held on the Saturday before the Sunday race-from 07:00 to 09:30 and 16:30 to 18:30 local time.
 Between the two sessions, the straw bales were removed and the road was opened up again to the public.
 At the end of the sessions, Fangio set the quickest lap time of a 9:44.6 which gave him pole position.
 He set an average lap speed of 103.95 mph, which unofficially beat the previous lap record of 89.2 mph because it was set during qualifying.
 Moss was second with a 9:54.7 and Musso was third with a 10:00.0.

-Qualifying classification
+Qualifying

 Race

 Two hours before the race start, Fangio complained of pains in his right shoulder.
 However, he still competed in the race.

 The race took place from 09:30 local time in dry and very hot weather.

 A unique incident occurred when Jack Brabham's F2 Cooper was running short of fuel far from the pits and he pulled into a roadside petrol station and topped up.